AnderrAlda/Assembler-TS-Calendar/README.md

 ## Used technologies

-FitFlex has been build using the following technologies.
+TS-Calendar has been build using the following technologies.

 -Typescript
 -HTML